 Genoa: Stunning city on the sea

 If you’re keen to breathe the sea, don’t miss an excursion to Genoa.
-Indeed, Genoa is an easy day trip from Milan if you want to explore a lesser-known and beautiful city in northern Italy.
+Indeed, Genoa is an easy day trip from Milan to explore a lesser-known and beautiful city in northern Italy.

 First of all, stroll in the picturesque narrow alleys (caruggi) near the harbor (be careful with your belonging, though).
-Then, take a tour of the Palazzi dei Rolli, the magnificent palaces showing the city’s past splendors and a UNESCO World Heritage Site.
-Enjoy Boccadasse, the old fishermen’s’ neighborhood with its typical colored houses nestled on a cove.
+Then, take a tour of the Palazzi dei Rolli, the magnificent palaces showing the city’s past splendors, and a UNESCO World Heritage Site.
+Finally, enjoy Boccadasse, the old fishermen’s neighborhood with its typical colored houses nestled on a cove.

 Don’t miss to taste the local food specialties like focaccia (a flatbread baked in the oven), trenette or trofie with pesto sauce, or cima alla Genovese (veal meat filled with vegetables).

-If you leave early enough from Milan, you should head a little further along the coast to visit one of the charming seaside villages.
+If you leave Milan early enough, you should head a little further along the coast to visit one of the charming seaside villages.
 Portofino, Santa Margherita Ligure, and Camogli are not far away.

 Tip: Genoa offers many attractions for families, including the Aquarium (the largest in Europe), the Città dei Bambini, an interactive museum for kids between 2 and 14.